keyboardio/schematics/design_changes.md

 - [x] We SHOULD swap out 0402 components for larger components to make test and repair easier

 - [ ] We MUST have sufficient interconnect wires to control both LEDs and key matrix.
-    * TODO: see if we can drive the APA102C LEDs with the i2c clock
+    * ~~TODO: see if we can drive the APA102C LEDs with the i2c clock~~ Spoiler: we can't

+- [ ] We MUST switch from RJ12 to RJ45 jacks, as the minimal set of interconnect pins we need is: SCL, SDA, Right key event interrupt, +5V, GND, LED Clock, LED Data.

+- [ ] The 8th pin on the RJ45 connector MUST be assigned.
+It should probably be RESET for the right hand IO coprocessor.

 - [ ] We SHOULD add test points and pins for hobbyists to have their way with the boards.
 This includes adding headers (populated or not) for the Arduino pins.